leannejdong/PlugInJUCE/plugin2/README.md

-#  CMake Template for Juce plug-in
+#  CMake Template for JUCE plug-in

 To generate an **Xcode** project, run:
 ```sh